gitter-badger/script/README.md

 script --fetch gitcommit regexp
 ```

-When done, I clean off the Desktop and add a commit message that servers as a
+Clean the Desktop and include a commit message to summarize changes.
-summation of changes made within those canvases.

 ```
 script --clean